ExistensialReset/flowmosr/ethos/THE_HARM_BOUNDARY_PROTOCOL.md

 ## 9. Appeals and Oversight

-- All actions are subject to review by **named independent decision-makers or panels**.
+- All actions are subject to review by **named independent decision-makers or lottery-selected panels**.
 - Appeals must be possible within defined timelines.
 - Independent reviewers must document rationales, evidence relied upon, proportionality assessments, and timelines for resolution.